 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mathworks's score of 27 is higher than 55% of the industry.
+Mathworks's score of 21 is lower than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, MathWorks, headquartered in the US, reported total carbon emissions of approximately 39,813,000 kg CO2e.
-This figure includes Scope 1 emissions of about 1,017,000 kg CO2e, Scope 2 emissions of around 7,769,000 kg CO2e, and significant Scope 3 emissions, which totalled approximately 31,027,000 kg CO2e.
-The breakdown of Scope 3 emissions reveals that capital goods accounted for about 10,005,000 kg CO2e, business travel contributed approximately 2,256,000 kg CO2e, employee commute emissions were around 3,178,000 kg CO2e, and purchased goods and services made up about 12,905,000 kg CO2e.
-Despite the substantial emissions reported, MathWorks has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
-There are no emissions reduction targets from the Science Based Targets initiative (SBTi) or other climate pledges noted in their reports.
-The company does not appear to inherit emissions data from any parent organisation, indicating that their reported figures are solely their own.
-MathWorks continues to engage in climate action, but further details on specific initiatives or commitments to reduce emissions are not available at this time.
+This figure includes Scope 1 emissions of about 1,017,000 kg CO2e, Scope 2 emissions of approximately 7,769,000 kg CO2e, and significant Scope 3 emissions, which total around 31,027,000 kg CO2e.
+The breakdown of Scope 3 emissions reveals that capital goods accounted for about 10,005,000 kg CO2e, followed by purchased goods and services at approximately 12,905,000 kg CO2e, and business travel contributing around 2,256,000 kg CO2e.
+Despite the substantial emissions, MathWorks has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
+The company does not appear to have cascaded emissions data from a parent organisation, indicating that the reported figures are solely from The MathWorks, Inc. Overall, while MathWorks has made strides in measuring its carbon footprint, further transparency regarding reduction strategies and commitments would enhance its climate action profile.

 Access structured emissions data, company-specific emission factors, and source documents